voxpupuli/puppet-icinga2/README.md

 ```

 ### CA and Certificates
-Handling the CA and certificates is an important part of Icinga2, because the communication between Icinga processes will
+Handling the CA and certificates is an important part of Icinga 2, because the communication between Icinga processes will
 not work without SSL.
 This module offers multiple choices to treat this.

 #### CA on your Icinga Master
-One of your Icinga master needs to bahave as a CA. With the class `icinga2::pki::ca` you can do following to fullfil
+One of your Icinga master needs to behave as a CA. With the class `icinga2::pki::ca` you can do following to fullfil
 this requiremen:

 * Use the ability of the icinga2 CLI to generate a complete new CA